carbontracking/STRUK/README.md

 - create .env file at the root

+- OCR_KEY=''
+  - key you get when you select an OCR on the Azur's services
 - SESSION_SECRET='xxx'
   - This secret key is used .... as a session key... this can be absolutely anything
 - BUCKET='' //nom du bucket amazon